Jerusalem Botanical Gardens: Birds

 Birdwatchers have identified 46 species of birds that visit the Gardens throughout the year.

 Bible path

 The 500-meter long "Bible Path" is planted with most of the 70 species that scientists have identified as some of the 400 types of plants mentioned in the Bible.

-Endangered species
+Gene bank of endangered species

 One of the goals of the garden is to create a living gene bank to protect endangered plants in Israel and the region as a whole.

+Events

+Winter Lights festival

+In recent years, the Jerusalem Botanical Gardens has hosted the Winter Lights Festival, an annual event held during December to coincide with Hannukah and Christmas celebrations.
+This festival showcases elaborate lighting designs illuminating a 700-meter path by more than 2.5 million small LEDs.
+Alongside the displays, the festival features performances by artists and actors in costumes, as well as comfort food vendors and additional attractions.